 A study of the human reproductive system with primary emphasis on anatomy and physiology.
 Consideration also will be given the psychological, religious, and ethical aspects of human sexuality.
 Lecture.

-BIO 190.
+3.000 BIO 190.
+Biology Major, Minor, Elective credit.

-BIO 299H: INTERDISCIPLINARY HONORS COURSE
+BIO 299H : INTERDISCIPLINARY HONORS COURSE

 This course is team taught by members in two departments and is open to Nisbet Honors Program participants and to others who meet Honors Program guidelines.
 All students registering for these courses must register not only through the Honors Program but also with their adviser and the Registrar's Office.
+Biology